 As the saying goes, everything is bigger in Texas.
-There are quite a few big cities here that are nothing short of impressive, as well as a range of fascinating attractions.
+There are quite a few big cities here that are nothing short of impressive and have a range of fascinating attractions.
 Some parts of Texas are known for ranches, while others have beaches or wineries.
-There is also an excellent state park system in Texas that showcases the state’s natural beauty and interesting landscapes.
-It’s a big place, so allow plenty of time to get a feel for what each region is all about.
+There is also an excellent state park system in Texas that showcases the state’s natural beauty and exciting landscapes.
+It’s a prominent place, so allow plenty of time to get a feel for what each region is all about.

 These are the top cities to add to your Texas travel bucket list.

-If you’ve never been to Texas before, a great place to start is San Antonio.
-Here you’ll find a perfect blend of history, modern attractions, and natural beauty…not to mention amazing food!
-Top spots to satisfy your taste buds are Boudro’s on the Riverwalk for prickly pear margaritas and the Menger Hotel for mango ice cream.
+If you’ve never been to Texas, San Antonio is a great place to start.
+Here you’ll find a perfect blend of history, modern attractions, and natural beauty…not to mention fantastic food!
+The top spots to satisfy your taste buds are Boudro’s on the Riverwalk for prickly pear margaritas and the Menger Hotel for mango ice cream.
 Visiting the Alamo is a must, and check out the historic missions in the area too.
-There’s a Mariachi Mass at the San Jose Mission that’s worth checking out.
+A Mariachi Mass at the San Jose Mission is worth checking out.

 Some people are surprised to learn that Texas has a coastline, and the city of Galveston is one of the best coastal destinations in Texas.
-It’s been called the “playground of the south” because there is always something fun going on here.
-Pleasure Pier has roller coasters, and The Strand hosts festivals during the year.
-The nightlife scene here is lively, with plenty of live music venues to keep you entertained.
+It’s been called the “playground of the south” because there is always something fun.
+Pleasure Pier has roller coasters, and The Strand hosts yearly festivals.
+The nightlife scene here is lively, with plenty of live music venues to entertain you.
 This is also a popular port to hop on a cruise ship and sail the open seas.

-Houston is a huge city, which means that the options are pretty much endless things to do and see here.
-There are some excellent hotel accommodations here to choose from, spas to relax at, and sporting venues to cheer on the local teams.
-Top attractions are the Lyndon B. Johnson Space Center, annual parades, and local rodeos.
+Houston is a vast city, so the options are endless to do and see here.
+There are some excellent hotel accommodations here, spas to relax, and sporting venues to cheer on the local teams.
+The Lyndon B. Johnson Space Center, annual parades, and local rodeos are top attractions.

 A trip to El Paso is like a trip back to the Old Southwest.
-It’s located in West Texas and in the corner of Big Bend County, near the U.S./Mexico border.
-You can enjoy nice year-round weather, shop for great Western wear, find amazing food, and play a few games of golf while you’re here.
-This area has a rugged mountain landscape that’s perfect for hiking, biking, and climbing.
-You can reach Franklin Mountains State Park in just a 15 minutes drive from downtown El Paso.
+It’s located in West Texas and the corner of Big Bend County, near the U.S./Mexico border.
+Enjoy nice year-round weather, shop for excellent Western wear, find fantastic food, and play a few golf games here.
+This area has a rugged mountain landscape perfect for hiking, biking, and climbing.
+You can reach Franklin Mountains State Park within a 15-minute drive from downtown El Paso.
 Hueco Tanks State Park and Historic Site is another great place to visit if you enjoy rock climbing and history.
-Don’t miss the El Paso Mission Trail, which encompasses over 300 years of history that dates back to when the first European explorers moved into this area.
-Some of the fun festivals in El Paso to check out are the Hueco Rock Rodeo, the Sun Bowl, and Viva!
+Don’t miss the El Paso Mission Trail, which encompasses over 300 years of history from when the first European explorers moved into this area.
+Some fun festivals in El Paso to check out are the Hueco Rock Rodeo, the Sun Bowl, and Viva!
 El Paso.

-Dallas is another huge city in Texas that can be a bit overwhelming if you don’t know where to go or what to do.
-The West Village neighborhood is a nice place to visit between McKinney and Blackburn Street and between Lemmon and Cole Avenues.
-Here you’ll find outside dining spaces and western shops to stock up on your western wear, boots, and hats.
-While you’re in Dallas, you can catch a game of the Cowboy, Stars, or Rangers depending on the season.
+Dallas is another massive city in Texas that can be overwhelming if you don’t know where to go or what to do.
+The West Village neighborhood is nice to visit between McKinney and Blackburn Street and between Lemmon and Cole Avenues.
+Here you’ll find outside dining spaces and Western shops to stock up your Western wear, boots, and hats.
+While in Dallas, you can catch a game of the Cowboys, Stars, or Rangers, depending on the season.

 Fort Worth is famous for its old stockyard, and you can visit the Fort Worth Stockyards National Historic District to learn more about the city’s role in Texas history.
 In this area, you can get into the honky-tonk spirit at Billy Bob’s Texas.
 The Fort Worth Cultural District is packed with museums to explore.
-There’s the Kimball Art Museum, the Amon Carter Museum of Art, and the Texas Civil War Museum just to name a few.
+There’s the Kimball Art Museum, the Amon Carter Museum of Art, and the Texas Civil War Museum.

 Head out to West Texas to experience the beautiful art and jewelry in San Angelo.
-The downtown area has lots of nice shops that specialize in Concho Pearls.
+The downtown area has lots of lovely shops that specialize in Concho Pearls.
 This is also a great place to shop for Western wear, like belt buckles and boots.
-The San Angelo Museum of Fine Arts has a large ceramics collection, and the Fort Concho National Historic Landmark has special events to check out.
+The San Angelo Museum of Fine Arts has an extensive ceramics collection, and the Fort Concho National Historic Landmark has special events to check out.

 Another lovely seaside place to visit in Texas is Corpus Christi.
 Plan to spend plenty of time on the beach to soak up some sun and relaxation away from the hectic pace of daily life.
-From Corpus Christi, there are about 75 miles of shoreline that is part of the Padre Island National Seashore.
-The South Texas Botanical Gardens is worth a visit, and there’s a loop that you can drive to get around the beaches Mustang Island and the artists’ colony at Rockport-Fulton with lots of galleries to check out.
+From Corpus Christi, about 75 miles of shoreline is part of the Padre Island National Seashore.
+The South Texas Botanical Gardens is worth a visit, and there’s a loop you can drive to get around the beaches of Mustang Island and the artists’ colony at Rockport-Fulton, with lots of galleries to check out.
 Other top attractions are the Texas State Aquarium and USS Lexington.